jlanga/see_dplyr_tutorial/see_dplyr.md

 - Data comes always messy from the beginning.

-- Data cleaning is repetitive and boring.

-- Data that is messy is harder to analyse.
+- Tidy data is easier to process.

-- (Big) data processing with Excel can take too much time.
+- (Big) data processing with Excel can take too much time, even using macros.